Updated: February 02, 2015

 Originally posted: October 26, 2012

 - Advance America Payday Loans

-The Washington State Department of Financial Institutions (DFI) has received several reports of possible scams conducted by individuals claiming to represent Advance America, Cash Advance America, and Advance America Payday Loans.
+The Washington State Department of Financial Institutions (DFI) has received reports of apparent scams conducted by people claiming to represent Advance America, Cash Advance America, and Advance America Payday Loans.

-Numerous consumers received phone calls from people claiming to represent Cash Advance America and Advance America Payday Loans where the callers offered loans if in exchange for an upfront fee.
-Although several consumers never applied for a payday loan, the callers insisted that they were calling to discuss an online application for a payday loan.
-Another consumer reported that, when she refused to wire money to the caller, the caller threatened legal action against her.
+Numerous consumers received phone calls from people claiming to represent Cash Advance America and Advance America Payday Loans where the callers offered loans in exchange for an upfront fee.
+Although several consumers never applied for a payday loan, the callers insisted that they were calling to discuss the consumers’ online payday loan applications.
+One consumer reported that, when she refused to wire money to the caller, the caller threatened legal action against her.
 Several other consumers paid the upfront fee, but did not receive the loan promised.
 At least one consumer also received a similar loan offer via e-mail.

-Additionally, one Washington consumer reported that he received multiple harassing collection calls from a person claiming to represent Cash Advance America.
-The caller claimed that the consumer owed debt for a 2007 payday loan, but refused to provide any details about the debt.
-The consumer stated that he did not take out any payday loans in 2007.
+Additionally, one Washington consumer has reported receiving multiple harassing collection calls from a person claiming to represent Cash Advance America.
+The caller claimed that the consumer owed debt for a 2007 payday loan, but refused to provide any other details about the debt.
+The consumer reports that he did not take out any payday loans in 2007.

 Cash Advance America and Advance America Payday Loans are associated with the following contact information: